-What to expect during the acute recovery phase week 1
+What to expect during the acute recovery phase week one

 - All surgical patients have Dr Cheng’s direct mobile contact for any immediate concerns

-- You will wake up from theatre wearing a protective bandage around your breasts immediately after surgery
+- You will wake up in recovery wearing a protective bandage around your breasts immediately after surgery

-- Keep wound clean and dry for 2-3 days
+- Keep the wound clean and dry for 2-3 days

 - Typically this surgery is performed as a same-day discharge with breast drains remaining for 5-7 days